movestore/FilterData-bySpace/README.md

 none

 ### Settings
+**Annotate data or filter (`filter`):** checkbox if the data shall be filtered or if the complete input data shall be returned with the additional column 'in_bbox'.
+Default: TRUE.

 **left boundary (min longitude) (`lon1`):** minimum selected longitude (left boundary) to which the data shall be fitered.
 Unit: decimal degrees.
 Example: 5.2.

 **right boundary (max longitude) (`lon2`):** maximum selected longitude (right boundary) to which the data shall be fitered.
 Unit: decimal degrees.
 Example: 11.5.